apache/nuttx/configs/samv71-xult/README.txt

 SAMV71 revisions are called "rev A" (or sometimes "MRLA") and "rev B" ("MRLB").
-There should be a small "A" or "B" on the chip package just below the reference and you can also differentiate them at runtime with the VERSION field in the CHIPID CIDR register."
+There should be a small "A" or "B" on the chip package just below the reference and you can also differentiate them at runtime with the VERSION field in the CHIPID CIDR register.

 Cache-Related Issues
 --------------------